Donor Retention Strategies: Get Donors to Give Again

 It’s one thing to keep up a conversation with donors, but it’s another to inspire and delight them.
 Steer away from making each message an ask, or a story about a person in need, and instead find playful ways to surprise donors and foster positive emotional connections with your organization.
 Reach out to donors in an unconventional, personalized manner that exceeds their expectations, and you can set your organization apart and strengthen donor loyalty.

-To jumpstart your creative juices, here are a few ways you can provide a fresh take o donor communication:
+To jumpstart your creative juices, here are a few ways you can provide a fresh take on donor communication:

 • A humorous, creative email campaign

-• Personalized Vine shout-outs (cross-promoted on Twitter for more publicity!)
+• Personalized shout-outs on Instagram Stories or Reels (cross-promoted across platforms for more publicity)

 • Instagram collages that express appreciation for supporters